nmshd/documentation/_docs_integrate/25-requests-over-templates.md

 ## Create the Template

-Create the Relationship Template on the Templators Connector.
+Create the Relationship Template on the Templator's Connector.
 You can do so by calling the `POST /api/v2/RelationshipTemplates/Own` route.
 Use the following JSON in the Request body:

 ```jsonc
 {